Hrovatin/Hrovatin.github.io/_posts/2024-11-25-open_source_packages.md

 ## The crossroads at which you should not take the wrong path

-In conversations with Adrian and Lukas, a topic that surfaced over and over again was limited time available to developers - the main constraint on their projects.
+In conversations with Adrian and Lukas, a topic that surfaced over and over again was the limited time available to developers - the main constraint on their projects.
 However, both underlined that time-saving should never be short-term.
 Code changes should be made with a long-term focus, aiming to streamline future package development.
 Or as PEP20 aptly states: